Social KRA

 A young person using a leg press machine at Swan Active Midland

-We support local arts and culture to foster a sense of belonging.
-We share stories to celebrate diversity and recognise the community members who make significant contributions to social outcomes.
+The City supports local arts and culture to foster a sense of belonging.
+We share stories that celebrate diversity and recognise community members who make significant contributions to social outcomes.

-In particular, the 2025 Altone Comes Alive had an estimated 800 attendees and over 50 cultural/community stalls.
+In 2026, Altone Comes Alive attracted an estimated 8,000 attendees and more than 50 cultural and community stalls.

-Throughout 2025, we are working on the development of a new Arts and Culture Plan.
+In 2026, the City is developing a new Arts and Culture Plan.

 Helping all our residents feel heard, engaged, included and safe.